-Wednesdays 15 + 22 October 2025, 10:00 – 13:00 each day, Online (Zoom)Â
+Wednesdays 15 + 22 October 2025, 10:00 – 12:30 each day, Online (Zoom)Â

-This virtual, interactive training helps museum professionals build their skills and confidence in undertaking in-person and virtual courier trips, as well as preparing to receive in-person or virtual couriers at their own organisation. Â
+This virtual, interactive training helps museum professionals build their skills and confidence in undertaking in-person and virtual courier trips, as well as preparing to receive in-person or virtual couriers at their own organisation.
+The training is also relevant for anyone organising couriers in to/ out of their organisation but not undertaking the courier trips themselves.

 The training draws on the Courier Training Framework (CTF) developed by the European Registrars Group (ERG), supported by the UK Registrars Group (UKRG), to promote best practice in the museum and gallery sector.
 The CTF is based on the principle that we should send couriers only when necessary.Â